feddelegrand7/mini007/README.md

 #> [1] "OpenAI"
 #>
 #> [[1]]$prompt
-#> [1] "Research the current economic situation in Algeria, including key factors such as GDP growth, main industries, unemployment rate, and any recent economic challenges or developments."
+#> [1] "Research the current economic situation in Algeria, including key indicators such as GDP growth, inflation, unemployment, and major industries."
 #>
 #> [[1]]$response
-#> Algeria's 2024 GDP growth is modest, around 2-3%, reliant on hydrocarbons (oil
+#> As of early 2024, Algeria's GDP growth is modest, estimated around 2-3%, with
-#> and gas account for ~95% of exports).
-Main sectors: energy, agriculture, and
-#> services.
-Unemployment remains high at ~11-12%, especially among youth.
-Recent
+#> inflation rates near 5-6%.
+Unemployment remains high, particularly among youth,
-#> challenges include fluctuating oil prices, inflation, and efforts to diversify
-#> the economy amid social unrest and global economic pressures.
+#> at about 12-15%.
+Major industries include hydrocarbons (oil and natural gas),
+#> agriculture, and manufacturing.
 #>
 #> [[1]]$edited_by_hitl
 #> [1] FALSE